Updated on May 27, 2021

 We verify a brand’s animal testing policy and cruelty-free status using the following criteria and checklist:

-• All of the brand’s ingredient suppliers & manufacturers also do not test on animals, and they verify this with documents or certifications.
+- The brand can ensure none of its ingredient suppliers & manufacturers test on animals, and they verify this with documents or certifications.

-• The brand does not sell its cosmetics in China under current conditions that may require animal tests.
-This includes brands must not be willing to allow the Chinese government to test its products or ingredients on animals.
+- The brand does not sell its cosmetics in China under current conditions that may trigger animal tests.
+Brands must not be willing to allow the Chinese government to test their products or ingredients on animals.

-It’s a checklist because, in order to be considered Cruelty-Free, brands must meet all of the above criteria.
+It’s a checklist because, to be considered Cruelty-Free, brands must meet all of the above criteria.

-Based on the responses we receive from each brand, we then categorize them as:
+Based on the responses we receive from each brand, we then categorize them as follows:

 Cruelty-Free Brands (CF)

-Only brands willing and able to answer all of our questions and meet all of the criteria in our Cruelty-Free Checklist are considered Cruelty-Free (CF).
+Only brands willing and able to answer all our questions and meet all the criteria in our Cruelty-Free Checklist are considered Cruelty-Free (CF).

 Animal-Tested Brands (X)

-If a brand admits its products, ingredients, or formulations may have been tested on animals either by the company, a third party, or its suppliers, we would not consider the brand to be cruelty-free.
+If a brand admits its products, ingredients, or formulations may have been tested on animals by the company, a third party, or its suppliers, we would not consider the brand cruelty-free.
 Instead, we classify the brand as Animal-Tested.

 Grey Area Brands (?)

-If a brand cannot answer or provide clarifications to any item on our Cruelty-Free Checklist, these brands get categorized as Grey Area.
+If a brand cannot answer or clarify one or more of the items from our Cruelty-Free Checklist, these brands get categorized as Grey Area.

 Because we don’t have enough information, it’s unclear if these brands are truly cruelty-free or animal-tested.